JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 leaf-sum estimates — wireguard's chacha comb subtree estimates ~1090 ns but measures ~150 ns).

-### Cut domain
+### Cut subtree

-*Where is adding registers even allowed to start?* A **cut domain** is a maximal subtree that can accept added latency: the MAIN itself if it is pure comb, otherwise each region reached through AUTOPIPELINE-tagged call sites underneath stateful containers.
-One plan per MAIN, one or more domains per plan.
+*Where is adding registers even allowed to start?* A **cut subtree** is a maximal subtree that can accept added latency: the MAIN itself if it is pure comb, otherwise each region reached through AUTOPIPELINE-tagged call sites underneath stateful containers.
+One plan per MAIN, one or more cut subtrees per plan.

-In the running example `my_main` is itself sliceable comb (the state lives *inside* `acc`, which the descend rule below refuses to enter), so the whole main is one cut domain with root `my_main` — the left shape below.
+In the running example `my_main` is itself sliceable comb (the state lives *inside* `acc`, which the descend rule below refuses to enter), so the whole main is one cut subtree with root `my_main` — the left shape below.
 The right shape is what real stream designs (wireguard) look like: the MAIN is an FSM, so registers may only be added inside explicitly tagged regions:

 ```
  MAIN (pure comb)                    MAIN (FSM: Reg/Feedback -> not sliceable)
    = the whole MAIN is                 |
-     one cut domain                    +-- prep_fsm (stateful, no tag)   X no domain
+     one cut subtree                   +-- prep_fsm (stateful, no tag)   X no subtree
                                        |
                                        +-- wrapper (stateful)
                                              |
                                              +-- autopipeline(chacha_loop(...))   <- TAG
                                                    |
-                                                   chacha_loop = cut domain root
+                                                   chacha_loop = cut subtree root
 ```

-This replaces the old question "which module should the middle-out sweep coarse-sweep next?" — instead of discovering boundaries by trial synthesis, the domains are computed once from the sliceability rules.
+This replaces the old question "which module should the middle-out sweep coarse-sweep next?" — instead of discovering boundaries by trial synthesis, the cut subtrees are computed once from the sliceability rules.

 The descend rule (used both by the old recursive slicer and the landscape, now fixed): descend into a child iff